 There is a light that never goes out...

-The original and unidentifiable dread leapt back into my chest as I asked him what was up.
-He said that Tad Clayton had died the night before of an apparant drug overdose.
+An original and unidentifiable dread leaped back into my chest as I asked what was going on.
+He said that Tad Clayton had died the night before of an apparent drug overdose.
 Presumed accidental, the whole thing was still sketchy, especially to us outside of the family.

 Holy shine, when will we learn?
-What needs to happen?
+What needs to happen before we figure out how to be human?

 So many are lost, so very many taken from our midst.